Exclusive Interview: Nick Fry - Former CEO Of Mercedes F1

 "Just learning as much as you possibly can because frankly, driving the car is just one part of the skills required.
 You know, you need to be able to present yourself properly, you need to be able to stand up in front of people and give an eloquent speech, you have to be able to relate to sponsors and shake a lot of hands and do the commercial side of the business.
 So there’s lots and lots of things that you can learn when you’re not sitting behind the steering wheel."

 Q: Will Ferrari leave the sport?

-"I think it’s unlikely that Ferrari are going to leave the sport for really a couple of reasons.
+"I think it’s unlikely that Ferrari is going to leave the sport for really a couple of reasons.
 Number one is their whole history is based around Formula 1 and car racing.
-They are, whether Mercedes and the others like it or not, they are the most important team in Formula 1.
+They are, whether Mercedes and the others like it or not, are the most important team in Formula 1.

-"They add more to the show and as a result of that they get more money, so they are very well funded; they get more money than any other team, so for them it costs them less and I think their brand is more reliant on it, so I think out of the car companies probably they are the least likely to go."
+"They add more to the show and as a result of that they get more money, so they are very well funded; they get more money than any other team, so for them, it costs them less and I think their brand is more reliant on it, so I think out of the car companies probably they are the least likely to go."

 Q: What's Your Favourite Circuit?